 Long-Tail vs. Short-Tail Keywords

-One interesting aspect of using a keyword difficulty tool is how it naturally sorts out the difference between long-tail and short-tail keywords.
+One interesting aspect of using a ranking metric tool is how it naturally sorts out the difference between long-tail and short-tail search terms.
 Generally, you’ll notice that:

 Example: “creative ideas for marketing counseling services”